TuxVinyards/qqX/README.md

 Quickemu works on the command line and traditionally has had a simple menu interface called quickgui.

-- qqX is fully compatible with [quickgui](https://github.com/quickemu-project/quickgui) if is already installed on your system.
+- qqX is fully compatible with [quickgui](https://github.com/quickemu-project/quickgui) if it is already installed on your system.
 Safely test out the qqX difference.

-Give your existing quickgui VM's a power up with qqX's multiple display modes, utilities, optimizers and tools.
+Give your existing VM's a power up with qqX's multiple display modes, utilities, optimizers and tools.

 ### Not just a text interface